 Since for most people trying to figure out which stocks are halal and which are not is a hassle and not an easy task, there are many Muslim based investment companies out there that do the heavy lifting of Sharia compliant stock research for you.
 Following are a few that I am aware of:

-Wahed Invest – They play more a role of investment advisers.
-They ask you a few questions and assess your risk tolerance and ideal investment strategy.
-Then based on your risk level, they recommend to you investment options.
+At sign up, they ask you a few questions and assess your risk tolerance and ideal investment strategy.
+Then based on your risk level (derived from your answers), they recommend to you one of their eight investment portfolio options (conservative, moderate, aggressive, etc.).
 If you’re happy with it, then you can fund your account and invest and hope it does well.
-So you have a lot more control in what types of things you invest in.
+You can also choose a different portfolio than the one they recommend.
+In addition, they recently launched a Halal Stock Screener app which you can use to find out if a particular stock is Islamically ethical to invest in or not.

-Sharia Portfolio – They require at least $100k to be able to invest with them according one of their representatives that I spoke with at an event.
+They require at least $100k to be able to invest with them according to one of their representatives that I spoke with at an event.